aleti-pavan/terraform-ec2/README.md

 Steps to Delete
 ===============
-1. cd aws_terraform ( make sure you are in the repo )
+1. cd terraform-ec2 ( make sure you are in the repo )
 2. terraform destroy -auto-approve